 Materials and Manufacturing Techniques

-These blacksmiths use only Hitachi’s Metal’s Yasuki Shirogami No.1 Steel (aka “White Steel”) for the cutting edge, a plain, exceptionally high-purity, high-quality, high-carbon steel that does not contain significant amounts of chrome, molybdenum, nickel, vanadium, or tungsten, chemicals which are added to nearly all commercial tool steels to make products easier to mass-produce by factory workers, instead of more expensive skilled blacksmiths, with fewer rejects.
+These blacksmiths use only Hitachi’s Metal’s Yasugi Shirogami No.1 Steel (aka “White Label Steel”) for the cutting edge, a plain, exceptionally high-purity, high-quality, high-carbon steel that does not contain significant amounts of chrome, molybdenum, nickel, vanadium, or tungsten, chemicals which are added to nearly all commercial tool steels to make products easier to mass-produce by factory workers, instead of more expensive skilled blacksmiths, with fewer rejects.
 These alloys add considerably to the cost of the materials, while resulting in a finished product that will not become as sharp as Shirogami steel, will not hold a sharp edge as long, and will be more unpleasant and more time-consuming to sharpen.
 If you have the sharpening skills, then Shirogami No.1 is a steel you should experience.

 Our blacksmiths perform a minimum of 3 heats to each blade while using hammers and spring hammers to forge this special steel.
 This “hand-forging” process, combined with the special heat-treatment techniques they have perfected over many years, such as multiple quenchings, the application of temperature modulating clay coatings, normalization and low-oxygen carbon soaks produces a “fine-grained” steel of the sort that has been coveted by professionals for tools and weapons since ancient times.

-These are professional-grade tools made by craftsmen, not factories, and are intended to meet the severe performance expectations for Japan’s most uncompromising woodworkers, unlike the mediocre-quality but attractive-looking “consumer-grade” chisels peddled inside Japan to the amateur market, and outside Japan to the uninformed.
+These are professional-grade tools made by craftsmen, not factories, and are intended to meet the severe performance expectations for Japan’s most uncompromising woodworkers, unlike the mediocre-quality but attractive-looking “hardware-store-grade” chisels peddled inside Japan to the amateur market, and outside Japan to the uninformed.
 How much bacon do you like with your sizzle?